Kristoff-starling/Kristoff-starling.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am Yuyao Wang (王宇峣), a junior student in Computer Science at [Nanjing University](https://www.nju.edu.cn).
-My research interest lies in the *correctness*, *programmability* and *performance* of computer systems.
+I am Yuyao Wang (王宇峣), a junior in Computer Science (Elite Class) at [Nanjing University](https://www.nju.edu.cn).
+My research interest lies in topics related to the *correctness*, *programmability* and *performance* of computer systems.

-I have been attached to programming and algorithm design since middle school and aspire to bring elegant solutions for real-world problems.
+I have been attached to programming and algorithm design since middle school and aspire to bring elegant solutions for tackling *real-world* problems.

 ---